QUADBIKING KUBU - 5 Nights

-Flights from Maun to Makgadikgadi are $360.00 per person (one way)
+Flights from Maun to Makgadikgadi are $390.00 per person (each way)

 Arrive at Camp Kalahari, nestled amongst the acacias and Mokolwane palms of Brown Hyaena Island, on the edge of the Makgadikgadi Salt Pans, adjacent to the Makgadikgadi-Nxai Pans National Park, Botswana.
 This traditional bush camp has eleven spacious Meru tents, comprising six twin tents, four double tents and one family unit which has two adjacent tents, accommodating two Guests in each with an inter-leading bathroom.
 All Guest tents have en-suite covered bathrooms, hot and cold running water and flush loos along with four poster beds, crunchy cotton sheets, rich textiles, Moroccan kilims and hot water bottles in winter.